 We love our pets but not the stains and odors that come from urine, poop and vomit on our clothes, carpets and upholstery.
-Whether you have cats or dogs or both, there's usually a lot of finger and paw pointing when your pet has an accident.
-Of course, it's your job to clean it all up.
+Whether you have cats or dogs or both, it's your job to clean it all up.
 Learn how to remove all the evidence.

-Urine stains from cats and dogs and spraying from cats leave stains but it is usually the odor that is most troublesome.
+Urine from cats and dogs and spraying from cats leaves stains but it is usually the odor that is most troublesome.

 Of course, the sooner the stain is treated the more successful the stain removal will be.

-If the stain is old and the odor is strong, mix a solution of cool water and add 2 cups white distilled vinegar.
+If the stain is old and the odor is strong, mix a solution of cool water and add two cups white distilled vinegar.
 Completely submerge the fabric and allow it to soak overnight.
 Wash as recommended above.
-Line drying the items outside will also help dissipate the odors.
+Line drying the items outside will also help get rid of the odors.

-If you feel the fabric needs to be disinfected because hot water can not be used for washing, follow these guidelines depending on whether the fabric is colored or white.
+If you feel the fabric needs to be disinfected because hot water can not be used for washing, follow these disinfecting guidelines.

 Fresh pet feces and vomit stains should be treated as soon as possible.
 Begin by removing as much solid matter as possible with an old dull knife or spatula.
 Do not rub the stains with a cloth because that can drive the stains deeper into the fabric.